 ii.
 Completion of PCI-DSS and Best Practices Guide training, and

 iii.
 Submitting the completed application to the Campus Finance/Administration Office for approval.

 c.
-The Campus Finance/Administration Office submits the approved application to USNH Accounting Services at firstname.lastname@example.org to initiate setup of the MID with the USNH Merchant Bank and obtain an AMEX ID if applicable.
+The Campus Finance/Administration Office submits the approved application to USNH Treasury at firstname.lastname@example.org to initiate setup of the MID with the USNH Merchant Bank and obtain an AMEX ID if applicable.

 d.
 Any department accepting payment cards on behalf of a USNH institution or affiliated organization must designate an individual within the department who will have primary authority and responsibility for payment card transactions.
 This individual is referred to as the Merchant Department Responsible Person or MDRP.
 The department must also specify a back-up, or person of secondary responsibility, should matters arise when the MDRP is unavailable.